Generally Accepted Accounting Principles (United States): Accounting Standards Codification

-Convergence with International Financial Reporting Standards
+International Financial Reporting Standards

 In 2006, the FASB began working with the International Accounting Standards Board (IASB) to reduce or eliminate the differences between U.S. GAAP and the International Financial Reporting Standards (IFRS), known as the IASB-FASB convergence project.
 The scope of the overall IASB-FASB convergence project has evolved over time.
 The IASB and FASB issued converged standards for accounting topics including Business combinations (2008), Consolidation (2011), Fair value measurement (2011), and Revenue recognition (2014).
 Other convergence projects have been discontinued.
 As of 2022, the convergence project is coming to an end and no new projects will be added to the agenda.

 In 2008, the Securities and Exchange Commission issued a preliminary "roadmap" that indicated it was considering whether to adopt or allow domestic issuers to use IFRS instead of U.S. GAAP.
 In 2010, the SEC expressed their aim to fully adopt International Financial Reporting Standards in the U.S. by 2014.
 However, standards under IFRS differ considerably from U.S. GAAP, so progress was slow and uncertain.
-More recently, the SEC has acknowledged that there is no longer a push to move more U.S companies to IFRS, so the two sets of standards will "continue to coexist" for the foreseeable future.
+In 2017, the SEC has acknowledged that there is no longer a push to move more U.S companies to IFRS, so the two sets of standards will "continue to coexist" for the foreseeable future.